ericbets/danby/README.md

 Example
 -------
-Let's say you want to serve some static files in your website directory with access to the canonical grpc Greeter interface.
+Let's say you want to serve some static files in your website directory with access to the grpc Greeter interface.
 Add this into the head tag of your chosen html file: